 Artist's Statement

-Although I enjoy painting, from an early age I have always preferred to draw.
+Although I enjoy painting, from an early age I have always preferred to 'draw'.

-Original etchings are not photographic reproductions or computer generated images of existing paintings.
-They are original works and have long been a favourite method of expression for many artists.
+Original etchings are not photographic reproductions or computer generated images of existing paintings, and have long been a favourite method of expression for many artists.
 They involve the controlled erosion of a copper plate using acid to achieve a desired effect.
-The etched plate is then inked by hand and printed onto paper, with the use of heavy pressure from a roller press.
+The etched plate is then inked by hand and printed onto paper, using heavy pressure from a roller press.
 Because of this individual method of hand printing each separate image is slightly different from the previous, making each print original and unique.
-When the edition is complete the plate or plates are then cancelled or destroyed to ensure strict limitation.
+When the edition is complete the plate or plates are then cancelled or destroyed ensuring strict limitation.
+The 'plate making' process has many unpredictable stages of production.
+Right up to the last moment printmakers are always working with their 'fingers crossed', because we are never entirely confident as to how the plate will finally print!
+This can be very frustrating but also very rewarding especially when your efforts meet your expectations.

 As with many artists, my interests and influences are wide and varied.
 Initially I was attracted to the landscapes of Oliviero Masi, after seeing his etchings in a London gallery.
 Gallery owner Lee Brews arranged for me to work for him in Milan.
 Preparing and printing Oliviero's plates in the day, then using his facilities for myself in the evening.
 Although I did not fully appreciate this at the time, working for an established printmaker was extremely fortuitous and inspirational.